Skip to content

 🔥 HotfullThreshold (default: 5)Full bodyHeavily used, recent

-🟡 WarmdigestThreshold (default: 1)Digest block onlyOccasionally used
+🟡 WarmdigestThreshold (default: 1)TL;DR section onlyOccasionally used

 ❄️ Cold0Name listed, nothing loadedUnused, decayed